richardbiely/gaia-ecs/README.md

 ## Iteration over chunks
 ForEachChunk gives you more power than ForEach as it exposes to you the underlying chunk in which your data is contained.<br/>
-This means you can perform more kinds of operations and opens doors for new kinds of optimizations.
+That means you can perform more kinds of operations, and it also opens doors for new kinds of optimizations.
 ```cpp
 ecs::EntityQuery q;
 q.All<Position,Velocity>();